ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/vortextls.rst

    :param conn: the connection to check for TLS activation.
    :type conn: vortex.Connection

    :rtype: True in the case TLS profile was activated.
 Otherwise False  is returned.
-Check :ref:`verify_cert` in the case you want to also check certificate status.
+Check verify_cert() in the case you want to also check certificate status.

 .. function:: verify_cert (conn)